jvprosser/CDE-Iceberg-demo/README.md

 3. now go to CDW and talk about it, show visualization
 4. Go into a Hive Warehouse HUE session and select count(*)
 5. 'select count(*) from default.XXX_icewine_test'
-6. Select the snapshots again and point out that the last 2 snapshots are duplicates since we ran the pyspark job twice
+6. Select the snapshots again and point out that the last 2 snapshots are duplicates since we ran the pyspark job twice:

-7. result should be 7347
+`SELECT * FROM default.XXX_icewine_test.snapshots;`

-'SELECT * FROM default.XXX_icewine_test.snapshots;'
+8. result should be 7347

 6. Alter the table to go back one snapshot

-'ALTER TABLE default.XXX_icewine_test EXECUTE ROLLBACK(PUT_YOUR_SNAPSHOT_HERE); '
+`ALTER TABLE default.XXX_icewine_test EXECUTE ROLLBACK(PUT_YOUR_SNAPSHOT_HERE); `

 7. Now result should be 4898
 'select count(*) from default.XXX_icewine_test'